Jane Willard

-Jane Willard has been a licensed Marriage and Family Therapist since 1976.
-After receiving her M.A. from Azusa Pacific University, she began her practice of 25 years at Shepherd’s House, a Christian counseling center in Van Nuys, CA. There she specialized in treating adult survivors of childhood trauma, utilizing imagery prayer and inner healing.
-She presented papers on this topic at conferences of Christian therapists.
-In 2010 Jane completed a three-year program in spiritual direction and led 3 groups through the 30 weeks of Ignatian Exercises.
-She continues to offer spiritual direction and prayer counseling from her office in Chatsworth.
+Jane Willard practiced as a Licensed Marriage and Family Therapist (LMFT) for over 25 years.
+After receiving her M.A. from Azusa Pacific University in 1976, she began her practice at Shepherd’s House, a Christian counseling center in Van Nuys, CA. There she specialized in treating adults who had experienced childhood trauma, utilizing what she termed imagery prayer.
+She has presented several papers on the topic at conferences for Christian therapists.

 Jane and Dallas have an adult son, a daughter and son-in-law, and one very precious granddaughter.